k-zaher/ng-emoji-picker/README.md

 ### Bugs and feature requests
 If you found a bug or have an idea feel free [to open a new issue](https://github.com/kimooz/ng-emoji-picker/issues/new).

+### License
+ng-emoji-picker is released under the MIT license.
 ```